Pillar 3 Disclosure.

 ■ Pillar 3 requires disclosure of specified information about the underlying risk management controls, capital position and remuneration.

 The rules in BIPRU 11 set out the provision for Pillar 3 disclosure.
 This document has been produced by Hilbert Investment Solutions (Hilbert) to meet its Pillar 3 disclosure obligations.
-The document is informed by the Internal Capital Adequacy Assessment Process (ICAAP) which is kept under review and subject to annual formal revision and approval.
+The document is informed by the Internal Capital and Risk Assessment (ICARA) which is kept under review and subject to annual formal revision and approval.

 Scope and Application of Directive Requirements